 On our first full day, Sam picked a walk around Cwm Ratgoed which wasn’t too far from the cottage, as we were both pretty knackered from the journey down.
 For those who, like me, don’t know what a cwm is, the Google definition is “a steep-sided hollow at the head of a valley or on a mountainside”.

-This was a lovely gentle walk of just over eight miles, which was in our Cicerone low level walks book for the south of Snowdonia.
-I have to say this book was fab and was crammed full of stunning walks.
-There is a similar route online on the Outdoor Active website.
+This was a gentle walk of just over eight miles, which was in our Cicerone low level walks book for the south of Snowdonia.
+I have to say this book was fab and was crammed full of a great variety of routes.

 The walk starts from the small village of Corris where there is free parking at the railway museum (public toilets across the road from the car park).
 The paths are generally good, although uneven in places, with only a few short stretches where the path fades and becomes indistinct.
 There are a few steep-ish ascents but generally you’re at the top before you realise how out of breath you are!